Palomino19/project-structure-1/README.md

 components which follow PascalCase (remember that screens and features are also technically components).

+When the code entity is obvious by the directory/file structure (such as components), then the entity can be omitted.
+The main benefit of using the code entity as part of the file extension is that it allows developers to split a singular "entity" into multiple entities as separate files simply be denoting the entity in the file extension (all while maintaining the same file "name").

 React specific:

 -   Low-level and granular components should all have a `.jsx` extension,